joerivandervelde/animated-sirds/README.md

-# Exploring SIRDS animations
+# Determinants of convincing SIRDS animations

-## What are SIRDS
+## SIRDS in a nutshell
-[Stereograms](https://en.wikipedia.org/wiki/Stereoscopy) are two images that form three-dimensional scenes with a depth effect when overlapped.
+[Stereograms](https://en.wikipedia.org/wiki/Stereoscopy) consist of two images that can merge to produce three-dimensional scenes.
+This effect caused by providing differential depth information to your eyes.
 In an [autostereogram](https://en.wikipedia.org/wiki/Autostereogram), a 3D scene is contained in one image by repeating narrow strips.
 A single-image random-dot stereogram (SIRDS) is type of autostereogram in which these strips are random dot patterns.
-While appearing like nothing but static noise, a hidden scene will be revealed to the observer when the image is viewed correctly.
+At first glance, SIRDS resemble random static noise, but a hidden scene will be revealed when the image is viewed correctly.
-A SIRDS is usually a still image, but a sequence of images may form an animated SIRDS (ASIRDS).
+SIRDS are usually still, but multiple images may be concatenated into an animated SIRDS (ASIRDS).
 But what determines whether an ASIRDS looks good or not?
-We can do some highly subjective experiments to perhaps get a clue.
+We can do some highly subjective experiments to perhaps get some clues.
 But let's start at the beginning.

 ## How to view a SIRDS